 Entry to the MAud is competitive, with the selection based on academic merit.
 Student numbers are limited to around 14 per year.
 Candidates must have an undergraduate grade point average of at least 5 out of 9 on UC's GPA scale (i.e. a B average), but successful candidates usually have a GPA significantly higher than this.

 Potential students will be invited to an interview with Departmental Representatives as part of the application process.

 Successful applicants have come from a diverse range of backgrounds, so even if you are not from the health sciences, we encourage your application.

-The deadline for applications is 1 November.
+2) submit an application directly to the Department of Communication Disorders.
 Application forms may be downloaded below or obtained by contacting:

 Department of Communication Disorders